 \section{Introduction}

-The traditional theoretical framework for Pop~III star formation predicts that these stars primarily form from primordial gas in molecular-cooling mini-halos, with masses $\Mh \sim 10^5 - 10^6 ~\Msun$ at Cosmic Dawn ($z \sim 20 - 30$; e.g., reviewed in \citealt{Bromm_2013, Klessen_Glover_2023}).
+The traditional theoretical framework for Pop~III star formation predicts that these stars primarily form from primordial gas in molecular-cooling mini-halos, with masses $\Mh \sim 10^5 - 10^6 ~\Msun$ at Cosmic Dawn ($z \sim 20 - 30$, assuming no/weak Lyman-Werner or LW feedback; e.g., reviewed in \citealt{Bromm_2013, Klessen_Glover_2023}).
 The dominant coolant in these environments (H$_2$) is significantly less efficient than metal-line cooling, which is prevalent in typical enriched regions.
 As a result, Pop~III stars are expected to form with much lower star-formation efficiencies (SFEs) compared to present-day stars, exhibiting a top-heavy initial mass function (IMF), possibly extending up to $\sim 10 - 10^{2} ~\Msun$ \citep{Hosokawa_2011, Susa_2014, Stacy_2016, Chon_2024, Mana_Omukai_2024, Tang_Chen_2024} or even $\sim 10^{3} ~\Msun$ \citep{Hirano_2014, Hirano_2015, Hosokawa_2016, Sugimura_2020, Latif_2022}.
 However, both theoretical models and emerging observations suggest that this picture may be incomplete.